The Complete Guide to Getting Your Money

 With all those considerations in mind, let’s take a look at how to get the FAFSA process started.

-How Can I Predict the Aid I'll Get?
+How Can I Predict the Aid I Will Get?

 Your eligibility for federal loans (which are paid back to the government after you leave school) and federal grants (which do not have to be paid back) is determined by information you provide on your application.